Neuxs0/Sound-Controller/README.md

 ## Dependencies:
 - Puzzle Loader any version or Cosmic Quilt any version
-- Cosmic Reach Alpha v0.4.7
+- Cosmic Reach Alpha v0.4.7 or newer

 ## How to use
 - Run the mod as any other Quilt/Puzzle mod